 Prior to his retirement after 34 years, Rob Jacoby was Enterprise Category Manager, Maintenance and Engineering Services for Royal Dutch Shell.
 He led a global team responsible for the development and execution of a Global Contracting and Procurement Strategy for Maintaining Worldwide Operating Assets and delivering Engineering Services.
 In addition to the development of a global strategy, he was responsible for supporting business unit initiatives which included the development of Maintenance and Contracting strategies for large capital projects in emerging countries (Iraq, Qatar and Kazakhstan).
 He also served as a member of Supplier Management Teams to enhance Shell’s relationships with key suppliers.

-Prior to Rob’s appointments as HSE Director, he held various positions as a Production Manager, Project Engineer, Process Engineer, and Regulatory Affairs Advisor.
+Rob also held a number of other positions in Production Management, Product Stewardship, Corporate Crisis Management, Project Engineering, Process Engineering, and as Regulatory Affairs Advisor.
 Rob also held positions as Health, Safety, and Environmental Manager at two large Shell Refineries / Chemical Plants in New Orleans and San Francisco.

 Rob graduated from the Rochester Institute of Technology with a Bachelor of Science degree in Civil Engineering Technology and received a Master’s of Science degree in Civil and Environmental Engineering from the State University of New York at Buffalo.
 He also completed a Business and Leadership Program at The University of Pennsylvania, Wharton Business School.